-The Story Behind Distinguishable Yellow Hue of LEGO® Minifigures That Everyone Recognizes
+The Story Behind the Distinguishable Yellow Hue of LEGO® Minifigures That Everyone Recognizes

-The LEGO® minifigure is undoubtedly one of the most recognizable toys in the world, with its distinctive yellow hue and simple, smiling features that resonates with fans across the world.
-When LEGO® launched its first minifigure in 1978, no one could have predicted the trajectory of an plastic toy, consisting of nine total parts that make a 1.5 inch tall masterpiece.
-More impressive for LEGO® Group: the astonish amount of colors, prints, accessories, and hairpieces of this minifigs is on-par with the customization capabilities of an MMORPG.
+The LEGO® minifigure is undoubtedly one of the most recognizable toys in the world, with its distinctive yellow hue and simple, smiling features that resonate with fans across the globe.
+When LEGO® launched its first minifigure in 1978, no one could have predicted the trajectory of a plastic toy consisting of nine total parts that make a 1.5-inch tall masterpiece.
+More impressive for LEGO® Group: the astonishing amount of colors, prints, accessories, and hairpieces of these minifigs is on par with the customization capabilities of an MMORPG.

 The Color of Neutrality and Universality For Play

 When LEGO® first introduced minifigures, the goal was to create characters that would appeal to fans across different cultures, ethnicities, and backgrounds.
 They wanted the minifigures to be inclusive and relatable, transcending boundaries and integrating LEGO® followers around the world.
-The design team carefully considered various colors for their minifigures, ultimately settling on the yellow shade, known to us as hex #FFD700.
+The design team carefully considered various colors for their minifigures, ultimately settling on the signature yellow shade we all recognize today.

 The best reason for this choice?